ADULT BOOK CLUBS

 The Tome Raiders Science Fiction/Fantasy Discussion Group meets once a month on a Friday, usually the third of the month.

-Join us for a discussion of Oryx and Crake:
+Join us for a discussion of Year Zero:

-Join us for a discussion of Out of the Silent Planet:
+Join us for a discussion of Half a King:

 Food for Thought Book Discussions

-The Food for Thought discussion group meets seasonally at En Season Cafe at the Sustainable Business Center.
+The Food for Thought discussion group meets seasonally at En Season Cafe at the Sustainable Business Center to discuss books about food and the environment.

-Join us for a discussion of Blessing the Hands That Feed Us:
+Join us for a discussion of Death by Darjeeling:

 Please register and pay for your lunch at the Reference Desk in advance of the discussions.